 Janis Joplin biography

-Singer.
-Born on January 19, 1943, in Port Arthur, Texas.
-Breaking new ground for women in rock music, Janis Joplin rose to fame in the late 1960s and was known for her powerful, blues-inspired vocals.
-She grew up in a small Texas town known for its connections to the oil industry with a skyline dotted with oil tanks and oil refineries.
-For years, Joplin struggled to escape from this confining community and spent even longer to trying to overcome her memories of her difficult years there.
+Janis Lyn Joplin was born on January 19, 1943, in Port Arthur, Texas.
+Breaking new ground for women in rock music, Joplin rose to fame in the late 1960s and became known for her powerful, blues-inspired vocals.
+She grew up in a small Texas town known for its connections to the oil industry with a skyline and dotted with oil tanks and refineries.
+For years, Joplin struggled to escape from this confining community, and spent even longer to trying to overcome her memories of her difficult years there.

-At Thomas Jefferson High School, Joplin started to rebel.
-She eschewed the popular girls' fashions of the late 1950s, often choosing to wear men's shirts and tights or short skirts.
-While she liked to stand out from the crowd, Joplin also found herself the target of some teasing and a popular subject in the school's rumor mill.
-She was called a "pig" by some while others said that she was sexually promiscuous.
+At Thomas Jefferson High School, Joplin began to rebel.
+She eschewed the popular girls' fashions of the late 1950s, often choosing to wear men's shirts and tights, or short skirts.
+Joplin, who liked to stand out from the crowd, became the target of some teasing as well as a popular subject in the school's rumor mill.
+She was called a "pig" by some, while others said that she was sexually promiscuous.

-Joplin eventually developed a group of guy friends who shared her interest in music and the Beat Generation, which rejected the standard norms and emphasized creative expression.
-Jack Kerouac and Allen Ginsberg were two of the leading figures in the movement.
+Joplin eventually developed a group of guy friends who shared her interest in music and the Beat Generation, which rejected the standard norms and emphasized creative expression (Jack Kerouac and Allen Ginsberg were two of the Beat movement's leading figures).

 Early Musical Interests

-Musically, Joplin and her friends gravitated toward blues and jazz music, admiring such artists as Leadbelly.
-She also was inspired by legendary blues vocalists Bessie Smith and Ma Rainey and Odetta, an early leading figure in the folk music movement.
-The group also frequented local working-class bars in the nearby Louisiana of Vinton.
-By her senior year of high school, Joplin had developed a persona of sorts — a ballsy, tough-talking girl who like to drink and be outrageous.
+Musically, Janis Joplin and her friends gravitated toward blues and jazz, admiring such artists as Lead Belly.
+Joplin was also inspired by legendary blues vocalists Bessie Smith, Ma Rainey and Odetta, an early leading figure in the folk music movement.
+The group frequented local working-class bars in the nearby town of Vinton, Louisiana.
+By her senior year of high school, Joplin had developed a reputation as a ballsy, tough-talking girl who like to drink and be outrageous.

-There she started performing at folksings—casual musical gatherings where anyone can perform—on campus and at a local club with the Waller Creek Boys, a musical trio she was friends with.
+In the summer of 1962, Joplin fled to the University of Texas at Austin, where she studied art.
+In Austin, Joplin began performing at folksings—casual musical gatherings where anyone can perform—on campus and at Threadgill's, a gas station turned bar, with the Waller Creek Boys, a musical trio with whom she was friends.
 With her forceful, gutsy singing style, Joplin amazed many audience members.
-She was unlike any other white female vocalist at the time — folk icons Joan Baez and Judy Collins were known for their gentle sound.
+She was unlike any other white female vocalist at the time (folk icons like Joan Baez and Judy Collins were known for their gentle sound).

 In January 1963, Joplin ditched school to check out the emerging music scene in San Francisco with friend Chet Helms.
-During this first stint in San Francisco, Joplin struggled to make it as a singer.
-She played some gigs — even a side stage at the 1963 Monterey Folk Festival—but her career never really got off the ground.
-She went to New York City for a time, hoping to have better luck there, but her drinking and drug use got in the way.
-Joplin eventually developed a nasty speed habit and left San Francisco to return home in 1965 to get herself together again.
+But this stint out west, like her first, proved to be unsuccessful, as Joplin struggled to make it as a singer in the Bay Area.
+She played some gigs, including a side-stage performance at the 1963 Monterey Folk Festival—but her career didn't gain much traction.
+Joplin then spent some time in New York City, where she hoped to have better luck getting her career off the ground, but her drinking and drug use (she'd begun regularly using speed, or amphetamine, among other drugs) there proved to be detrimental to her musical aspirations.
+In 1965, she left San Francisco and returned home in an effort to get herself together again.

-After hearing Joplin at Monterey, president of Columbia Records Clive Davis wanted to sign the band.
-Albert Grossman—who already managed Bob Dylan, the Band, and Peter, Paul and Mary — later signed on as the band's manager and was able to get them out of another record deal that they had signed earlier with Mainstream Records.
+After hearing Joplin at Monterey, Columbia Records President Clive Davis wanted to sign the band.
+Albert Grossman, who already managed Bob Dylan, the Band, and Peter, Paul & Mary, later signed on as the band's manager, and was able to get them out of another record deal they'd signed earlier with Mainstream Records.

-Joplin struggled with her decision to leave Big Brother—they had been like a family to her for a time.
-But she eventually decided to break with the band and go her own way.
-Joplin played with Big Brother for the last time in December 1968.
+Joplin struggled with her decision to leave Big Brother, as her bandmates had been like a family to her, but she eventually decided to part ways with the group.
+She played with Big Brother for the last time in December 1968.

-Unfortunately, Joplin's next album would be her most successful, but also her last.
+Joplin's next album would be her most successful, but, tragically, also her last.
 She recorded Pearl with the Full Tilt Boogie Band and wrote two of its songs, the powerful, rocking "Move Over" and "Mercedes Benz," a gospel-styled send-up of consumerism.

-After a long struggle with substance abuse, Joplin died from an accidental heroin overdose on October 4, 1970, at a hotel in Hollywood.
-Completed by Joplin's producer, Pearl was released the next year and quickly became a hit.
-The single "Me and Bobby McGee," which was written by Kris Kristofferson, reached the top of the charts.
+Completed by Joplin's producer, Pearl was released in 1971 and quickly became a hit.
+The single "Me and Bobby McGee," written by Kris Kristofferson, a former love of Joplin's, reached the top of the charts.

-Despite her untimely death, Joplin's songs continue to win new fans and inspire other performers.
+Despite her untimely death, Janis Joplin's songs continue to attract new fans and inspire performers.
 Numerous collections of her songs have been released over the years, including In Concert (1971) and Box of Pearls (1999).
-In recognition of her significant accomplishments, she was inducted into the Rock and Roll Hall of Fame in 1995 and received a posthumous Recording Academy Lifetime Achievement Award at the Grammy Awards in 2005.
+In recognition of her significant accomplishments, Joplin was posthumously inducted into the Rock and Roll Hall of Fame in 1995, and honored with a Recording Academy Lifetime Achievement Award at the Grammy Awards in 2005.

-Janis Joplin's life has been the subject of many books and documentaries, including Love, Janis (1992) written by her sister Laura Joplin.
-That book has been turned into a play by the same title.
+Dubbed the "first lady of rock 'n' roll," Joplin has been the subject of several books and documentaries, including Love, Janis (1992), written by sister Laura Joplin.
+That book was adapted into a play of the same title.